 As part of including children in your wedding, give some thought to having child-friendly food and drinks at the reception.

-Some couples hire a nanny or clown so children can share the formal part of the reception, then let off steam in a separate room for fun activities.
-Just be prepared for plenty of adults to join in – after all, a wedding is a joyous occasion, and no one does joy better than children.
+Some couples hire a nanny or clown so children can share the formal part of the reception and a separate room for fun activities in a separate room.
+But be prepared for plenty of adults to join in – after all, a wedding is a joyous occasion, and no one does joy better than children.